simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The vast amount of private property belonging to His Holiness the

-145 MONGOLIA
+**145 MONGOLIA**

 Dalai Lama necessitated the maintenance of a large controlling apparatus.
-The official representative had a number of agents in his employ, who toured the coimtry and collected from the population the sums to the payment of which the local population had pledged itself during the Dalai Lama’s visit to Mongolia.
-Large sums of money were deposited at the Ta-khu-re tsi-khang or barun-sang, the names under which the Tibetan treasury is known to Tibetans and Mongols.
+The official representative had a number of agents in his employ, who toured the country and collected from the population the sums to the payment of which the local population had pledged itself during the Dalai Lama’s visit to Mongolia.
+Large sums of money were deposited at the Ta-khu-re **tsi-khang** or *barun-sang*, the names under which the Tibetan treasury is known to Tibetans and Mongols.
 The money was often used with great profit in usury and this unofficial occupation was stopped only recently by the Mongolian Government.

-It is a well-known fact that Tibetan trade is to a great extent con-; ducted by the State, which employs trade agents and issues trading permits to private traders who are allowed to trade in the name of the Government and are officially designated by the name of shung-gi tshong-pa or government tradesmen.
+It is a well-known fact that Tibetan trade is to a great extent con-; ducted by the State, which employs trade agents and issues trading permits to private traders who are allowed to trade in the name of the Government and are officially designated by the name of *shung-gi* *tshong-pa* or government tradesmen.

 Urga has always had a large colony of Tibetans.
 Tibetan lamas often occupy high positions as doctors, being reputed for their learning.
 Some of them are Incarnate Lamas of Mongol monasteries, others are spiritual advisors to high officials and thus exercise a good deal of influence.
 Many of the lamas have abandoned monkhood, married Mongol women, and carry on trade in the precincts of Urga.
 Such former lamas are usually called tra-lo, or "one who has returned his monastic vows," and form a caste by themselves.
 The rest of the colony consists of traders who carry on business between Urga, Peking, and Sining.
 Some of these men were former convicts who escaped from Tibet and now lead an easy life in this hospitable land.

 Wealthy Tibetan families used to maintain their own private trade agents, who traded in the name of their masters.
 The well-known Tibetan statesman, the late Lonchen Shatra, had such an agent in Urga.
 The man accumulated a considerable fortune and was considered to be one of the richest merchants of the Tibetan colony.
 During the Mongol Civil War of 1919-22, he lost all his fortune and most of his goods.
 This disaster had a terrible effect on him.
 He fell dangerously ill and lost his reason.
 I used to see him often in the streets of Urga, attired in a fine silk coat with a large fur cap on his head, roaming about the bazaars.
 When addressed, he repeated only one sentence, "Give me my money back."
 Curiously enough he remembers the names of all the persons who had harmed him.
 Later on I learned that he tried to commit suicide with a Tibetan sword and that the Tibetan representative had to place guards in his tent.

-146 TRAILS TO INMOST ASIA
+**146 TRAILS TO INMOST ASIA**

-In former times, before the Civil War of 191^22, Tibet had an extensive trade with Mongolia.
-Tibet largely exported holy images, incense made in Lhasa, block-prints of sacred texts, a small quantity of Tibetan furs, ecclesiastical robes, and the prized puru, Tibetan cotton cloth of high quality.
+In former times, before the Civil War of 1919-22, Tibet had an extensive trade with Mongolia.
+Tibet largely exported holy images, incense made in Lhasa, block-prints of sacred texts, a small quantity of Tibetan furs, ecclesiastical robes, and the prized *puru*, Tibetan cotton cloth of high quality.
 The Mongolian export consisted mostly of Chinese silks, foreign wares, Russian leather, hides, furs, and Russian brocades.
 The present Mongol Government established high custom duties on all articles connected with church worship, and thus brought Mongol-Tibetan commerce practically to a standstill.

 The routes connecting Tibet with Mongolia were for almost a whole decade unsafe for trading caravans.
 During the season of 1926-27 only two Tibetan caravans reached the Mongol capital and the amount of goods brought by them was so insignificant as to justify the statement that Tibet-Mongol trade does not exist at present and that important trade routes have lost their significance as arteries of central Asian commerce.

 The Chinese artisans are mostly mu-ch'ang or carpenters, who build most of the Urga houses, and t’ung-ch’ang or metal workers, who conduct most of the metal industry of the city.
-Shoemakers or gutulchi in Mongolian, who make the high Mongolian boots with repand points and sell the ornamented boots of high quality imported from Khalgan, are an important class of Chinese craftsmen in the Mongolian capital.
-Next to the shoemakers come the fur makers or eldurcht who tan skins bought from the Mongols.
+Shoemakers or *gutulchi* in Mongolian, who make the high Mongolian boots with repand points and sell the ornamented boots of high quality imported from Khalgan, are an important class of Chinese craftsmen in the Mongolian capital.
+Next to the shoemakers come the fur makers or *eldurchi* who tan skins bought from the Mongols.
 Sheepskins tanned by Chinese are used as fur lining for costly silk winter coats, worn by wealthy Mongols.
-The poorer classes prefer to wear sheepskins of Mongol make, whicji are much heavier.but arc said to be warmer and are indispensable on winter journeys in the Gobi.
+The poorer classes prefer to wear sheepskins of Mongol make, which are much heavier but arc said to be warmer and are indispensable on winter journeys in the Gobi.
 The Chinese tailors or tsai-feng work chiefly for the European and Chinese colonies of the city.
 The Mongols, unless they prefer the Chinese fashions, favor the Mongol work, which is said to be more durable.
 Another large class of artisans consists of image makers and silversmiths, who produce bronze or clay images for monasteries and private chapels, and the silver offering cups or silver ornaments.
 Their work is usually extremely crude and is far from being artistic.
 Most of these artisans come from Peking or Dolon-nor, where there are large workshops.

-Besides these image makers, there are in Urga a number of shops usually called by their semi-Tibetan, semi-Chinese name Ri-wo dze-nga-pu-tzu (Tib.
-Ri-bo rtsedngd), which tr^de in images and other religious
+Besides these image makers, there are in Urga a number of shops usually called by their semi-Tibetan, semi-Chinese name Ri-wo dze-nga-pu-tzu (Tib. *Ri-bo rtse-lnga*), which trade in images and other religious

-147 MONGOLIA
+**147 MONGOLIA**

 objects manufactured at Dolon-nor or at the famous monastery of Wu-t’ai Shan.
 Here one can find gilded bronze images of Sakyamuni, the Buddha, the principal yi-dams or titulary deities of the Yellow sect, the Bodhisattvas Avalokitesvara, Manjushri, and Maitreya, the Tara, and sometimes Tsong-kha-pa, the founder of the Yellow Faith.
 Most of the figures are of a very crude workmanship and present no interest whatsoever.
 The images produced by the art workshop of the Wu-t’ai Shan Monastery are a little better than those of Dolon-nor.

-Painted images are only rarely found in these shops, for most of them are executed on special orders by Mongol lama painters or dzurachtn.
+Painted images are only rarely found in these shops, for most of them are executed on special orders by Mongol lama painters or *dzurachin*.
 The work of these lama artists is far inferior to that of the Kham or Derge artists.
 The wealthy families of Urga possess some fine examples of Derge or Kham art.
 The colors on painted banners executed by Mongol artists are crude and the design is generally very poor.

 Besides the sacred images, the Ri-wo dze-nga pu-tzu or shops have a large stock of objects used in temple ceremonies and of lama attires.
 Here one can find offering lamps of different make and size, bum-pas or vases, peacock feathers, damaru or hand tambourines used in Tantric services, religious trumpets, the large trumpets or dung-chen, conchshells, incense sticks of Tibetan and Chinese makes (sticks coming from the Sera Monastery of Lhasa are especially prized) and thick mattresses or olbo\ used as seats by lamas.

 Some of the shops maintain large stocks of books printed at the Wu-t’ai Shan Monastery and at Peking.
 The printing is usually good, as is also the paper.
 The Tibetan blocks are in one respect better, --- there are fewer misprints and mistakes in them.
 The book stocks of the shops consist chiefly of prayer books and service manuals.
 Books on church history or cho-jung, or treaties on higher metaphysics are only rarely found.
 The Lam-rim chen-mo of Je-rin-po-che Tsong-kha-pa is the only book of this class frequently seen.
 The edition found in these shops is that of Wu-t’ai Shan, The Lhasa edition of the Lam-rim is of little use, for the wooden block prints became effaced and the modern prints are hardly readable.

-Another collection belonging to the same class of literature is the Chang-sXya pandita’i sung-bum, or the collection of works by the Chang-skya Hutukhtu.
+Another collection belonging to the same class of literature is the *Chang-skya pandita’i sung-bum*, or the collection of works by the Chang-skya Hutukhtu.
 It is printed in Peking and contains five large volumes.

-The rnam-thar literature is only poorly represented.
+The *rnam-thar* literature is only poorly represented.
 In six shops, I

-148 TRAILS TO INMOST ASIA
+**148 TRAILS TO INMOST ASIA**

-found only one copy of the ^ lo-tsa-wa'i rnam-thar, a Tibetan print, which was left in the shop by a passing Tibetan lama.
+found only one copy of the *Ra lo-tsa-wa'i rnam-thar*, a Tibetan print, which was left in the shop by a passing Tibetan lama.

-The different cho~ga or worship manuals and ti-yig l{hirid-yig') or guides to the performance of various rites, are very largely represented and contain the cho-ga of the most important yi^ams or titulary deities, such as Dem-chok, Sung-dii, Yamantaka, and Kye-dorje.
+The different *cho-ga* or worship manuals and *ti-yig* (*'khrid-yig*) or guides to the performance of various rites, are very largely represented and contain the *cho-ga* of the most important *yi-dams* or titulary deities, such as Dem-chok, Sung-dii, Yamantaka, and Kye-dorje.

 The Tantric literature is almost wholly absent, except for a few short works containing the essence of the four principal systems of the Tantras.